 The Scout Section is for young people, usually aged between 10½ and 14 years old.
 Scouts form a Troop, which is made up of Patrols.
-The troop currently has four patrols, each named after animals.
+The troop currently has three patrols, each named after animals.

 Senior Scouts are appointed as the Patrol Leaders (PLs), aided by Assistant Patrol Leaders (APLs).